serverless/serverless/docs/getting-started.md

 serverless
 ```

 Want to try out the Serverless Framework on a different cloud provider?
-Click on any of the cloud provider quick start guides, to the left.
+Click on any of the cloud provider quick start guides, to the left, to get started.